International Moving Company License #: FMC 022380N

 If you are moving to Japan from the USA, you will have many choices for career opportunities because Japan is a big country.
 However, when being on the job hunt, it’s always better to start with the big cities first.
 In addition, you are likely to meet more Americans in these places, which is very helpful when you are a newcomer in the country.

 • Tokyo.
-Tokyo, as a capital, is the economic hub in Japan, with plenty of high-tech jobs in Japan for Americans and other foreigners.
+Tokyo, as the capital, is the economic hub in Japan, with plenty of high-tech jobs in Japan for Americans and other foreigners.

 • Kobe.
 If you want a quieter but still a big enough city for employment opportunities, Kobe is your bet.
 If you are from the West Coast of the US, you will be pleasantly surprised to find many similarities, including advanced culture and city life.